Rob Key: England in South Africa, 2004-05

 Following on from his performances during the series against the West Indies, Key was taken on England's tour of South Africa over the English close-season.
-However, with Mark Butcher returning to the side following injury, Key lost his place.
+However, with Mark Butcher returning to the team following injury, Key lost his place.
 This was despite him scoring 87 in a warm-up game against a Nicky Oppenheimer XI, a match in which Butcher had scored just six.
-Returning to the side for the third Test after Butcher had sustained a wrist injury, Key made a duck in the first innings, before "defending resolutely" in accumulating 41 before being stumped charging Nicky Boje.
+Returning to the team for the third Test after Butcher had sustained a wrist injury, Key made a duck in the first innings, before "defending resolutely" in accumulating 41 before being stumped charging Nicky Boje.

 The fourth Test, played at the Wanderers, saw Key hit 83, in a partnership of 182 with Andrew Strauss that Wisden described as including "hard-hitting support from Key".
 He added a further eighteen to his match tally in the second innings, a contribution which helped England to an eventual victory.
 Key returned single figure scores of one and nine in his two innings in the final Test, being dismissed by Shaun Pollock on both occasions in a rain-affected draw.